supervisely-ecosystem/import-volumes-with-masks/README.md

 ```
 `class2idx.json` is an optional JSON file containing dictionary `{ "class_name" (str): index (int) }`
 where indexes start from `1` and increment accordingly the number of masks.
 If the number of classes is less than the number of masks, classes with the names like `class_2` will be created automatically for every mask.
-If you don't provide this file, class names will be created automatically (`class1`, `class2`, ...).
+If you don't provide this file, class names will be created automatically (`class_1`, `class_2`, ...).

-Each Mask file of each Volume can contain only one object.
+Each mask file contains only one object.

 Сlasses in JSON must be written in the same order as the masks are sorted by name inside the directory.